Grades 5-8 – Middle School XC Ski Program

 The goal is to empower new and returning skiers to truly enjoy the sport for many years to come in a traditional Maine outdoor winter sport.

 Skiers are highly encouraged to compete in MPA Sanctioned Maine Middle School sanctioned races (age appropriate distances) and to carpool/travel weekly events.
-Please note: 5th grade skiers will NOT be allowed to race in MPA Sanctioned Maine Middle School sanctioned races, but instead have the opportunity to practice and compete in any “open” ski race opportunities (typically on Saturdays).
+Please note: 5th grade skiers will NOT be allowed to race in MPA Sanctioned Maine Middle School sanctioned races, but do have the opportunity (if interested) to practice and compete in any “open” ski race opportunities (typically on Saturdays).

 Ski training begins the first week of December through the beginning of March.
 We provide the opportunity for Jr. Athletes to learn the benefits of long-term commitment to a challenging set of skills that involve self-discipline, outdoor preparedness, and a love of the outdoors.
 At the finish of the ski season we celebrate with an on snow family barbecue and recognition of all skiers!